lambdaomega555/hello-world/README.md

 # hello-world
-This is the first foray into using GitHub.
+This is my first foray into using GitHub.

+I am currently working on learning SAS, and am on Team Tab.